nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 <br><br>

 <!-- Most of these introductions aren't associated with any other sampled cases from the U.S., so we're not sure if these introductions led to local outbreaks. -->
-La maggior parte di queste introduzioni non sono associate con nessuno dei casi campionati negli Stati Uniti, perciò non siamo sicuri se queste introduzioni abbiano causato focolai locali.
+La maggior parte di queste introduzioni non sono associate con nessuno dei campioni raccolti negli Stati Uniti, perciò non siamo sicuri se queste introduzioni abbiano causato focolai locali.
 <!-- However, given that testing capacity is not yet ramped up in most areas, we expect there are many unreported cases. -->
 Tuttavia, dato che il numero di test effettuato in molte aree non è ancora alto, prevediamo l'esistenza di molti casi che non sono stati segnalati.
 <br><br>

 <!-- For Washington and California, though, we do see clusters of cases that are closely related. -->
-Nello Stato di Washington e in California, tuttavia, notiamo gruppi di casi strettamente correlati.
+Nello Stato di Washington e in California, tuttavia, notiamo gruppi di casi geneticamente molto simili.
 <!-- This suggests ongoing transmission and local spread within these two states. -->
-Ciò suggerisce che stia avvenendo la trasmissione e diffusione locale del virus all’interno di questi due Stati.
+Ciò suggerisce che ci sia un focolaio attivo e stia avvenendo diffusione locale del virus all’interno di questi due Stati.
 <!-- There is no right side text -->

 <!-- ############ SLIDE BREAK ############# -->